Brightlystake/Brightlystake_Official/namada-links.md

-# Brightlystake Namada Contriutions
+# Brightlystake Namada Contributions

-We were selected as a communited builder in the Namada's RPGF program and helped the community with technical challenges faced by validators
+We were selected as a communited builder in the Namada's RPGF program and helped the community with technical challenges faced by validators.
 We were also validators for about 10 different testnet's of Namada

 ## Youtube video

 https://youtu.be/75w-Xjs6AuM

 ## Twitter thread

 https://twitter.com/brightlystake/status/1726704500029988926?t=ETjRmkBlLNRNeIB7kdVEBA&s=19

 ## Snapshots

 Testenet 14
 We have added a snapshot for the testnet 14.5 for someone who wants to revive https://snapshot.brightlystake.com/namada_14.5_231102.tar.lz4